Is it illegal to belong to a gang?

 Gang Report: In early 2012, a study was released that reviewed gang homicides in the United States.
 Homicide is the second leading cause of death in the U.S. for persons between 15 and 24 years of age.
 Five cities with high levels of gang homicide between 2003 and 2008 were studied: Los Angeles, Oklahoma City, Newark, New Jersey, Oakland and Long Beach, California.
 Data showed 856 gang homicides for this period with 80% involving males and 90% involving firearms.
 There are reportedly 30,000 street gangs active in the U.S. as of 2012.

-“A gang is where a coward goes to hide.” –Mickey Mantle
+“A team is where a boy can prove his courage on his own.
+A gang is where a coward goes to hide.” –Mickey Mantle